akando42/next-map/public/content/posts/11-11/2024_western_flank_of_asia.md

 Large presence of Indian and Pakistan in Hanoi after COVID19 ?!

-Indian agents intercepting Hanoi online messages to the world ?
+Indian agents or Pakistani at Hyderabad intercepting Hanoi online messages to the world ?

-Hyderbad intercepting Messages from Hanoi to the US ?

-The Pacifics cable was cut by the Japanese navy ?!
+The Pacifics Internet cable was cut by the Japanese navy ?!

-Indian or Pakistani men driving Vietnamese military jeep on the streets of Hanoi ?
+Indian or Pakistani men driving Vietnamese military jeep on Kim Ma street in 2022?

-Indian Holding a large knife on HaiNan island and posting it on Instagram ?!
+Indian holding a large knife on HaiNan island and posting it on Instagram mean Indian is controlling Chinese Nuclear Submarines ?